ArturSkowronski/GenCast/README.md

 # GenCast - Article Debriefing Generator

-A TypeScript application that reads article links from a CSV file, fetches their content, and generates AI-powered debriefings using OpenAI.
+A TypeScript application that reads article links from a CSV file, fetches their content, and generates AI-powered debriefings using OpenAI or Claude.
+Now supports text-to-speech (TTS) conversion to MP3 using ElevenLabs.

 ## Setup